Head of Research, Center for Situational Analysis at RAS, member of the Directorate of IMEMO RAS.

 Academic focus: international relations, global security, Russian foreign policy, the integration process in Western Europe.

-Director of Center of the situational analysis at RAS, member of the Directorate of IMEMO RAS, RAS Full Member, RIAC Member
+Head of Research, Center for Situational Analysis at RAS, member of the Directorate of IMEMO RAS, RAS Full Member, RIAC Member

 Korean Peninsula Crisis Has no Military Solution.
 How Can It Be Solved?